 - a faculty member who has agreed to serve as the applicant's graduate advisor;

 - two letters of recommendation from persons qualified to judge the applicant's potential for successful graduate study; and

 - In your statement, clearly describe your academic and professional background and training in the biological sciences.
 Explain your reasons and motivations for pursuing an MS or MA degree at Sacramento State.
 State your research or project interests and career goals.
 Be as specific as possible.
 Name the faculty members in the Department with whom you would like to study and have corresponded, and why you wish to study with them.

 Note: The Department does not require the GRE for admission; therefore, GRE scores do not need to be submitted with your application.

 It is important to note that meeting all admission requirements does not guarantee acceptance into the graduate program.
 Applicants who have deficiencies in admission requirements that can be removed by specified additional preparation may be admitted with conditionally classified graduate status.
 Admission as a conditionally classified graduate student does not guarantee fully classified status.
 Fully classified graduate status is conferred when all deficiencies identified at the time of admission are removed.
 Any deficiencies in admissions requirements at the time of acceptance into the graduate program will be noted in a written communication to the applicant.

-All applicants must complete a university application and supplemental department application by the posted application deadline date for the term applying.
+To be considered for admission, all applicants must submit a completed application through Cal State Apply by the posted application deadline date of the term for which they are applying.